jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 ### Import the Star Wars characters network

-Compilation of haracters that appears in a Star Wars movie.
+This is a compilation of characters that appear in a Star Wars movie.
 The *scene* attribute (column in Table View) means the number of scenes the characters share or in which they are mentioned.

 It should be treated as an undirected newtwork.

 * `File > Import > Network from File ...`
 * Select `starwars.graphml`
 * If asked, select *shared name* for the node identifier column.
 This will transform node identifiers into a column named "shared name" internally.
-* `Layout > Prefuse Force Directed Layout > All nodes > scenes`
+* `Layout > Prefuse Force Directed Layout > All nodes > scenes`.
+The view should have been slightly improved.
 * Find nodes with degree larger than *D=30*.
 Use the Filter Panel (in Control Panel).
-Check the effect of the `select/show` selection (at bottom) on the graph view.
+Apply and check the effect of the `select/show` selection (at bottom) on the graph view.
 * Create an annotation indicating a character having a degree larger than *D*: on the graph, right click on blank space -> add text; modify the text in Annotation Panel (in Control Panel); then right click on the text -> add arrow.
 * [**REPORT**] Include this graph in your report.
 * [**REPORT**] Include a list of the characters represented by nodes with degree larger than *D* (shared name, name, and number of scenes) and brief commentary of what kind of characters they are.